Lady Bird Wins Best Picture Comedy at 2018 Golden Globes

 While producer Eli Bush received the mic first when accepting the award, he quickly gave the stage to director Greta Gerwig.

 "Thank you so much.
 Thank you so much.
 Thank you to the HFPA," she shared with the audience.
-"Thank you to my producers, Eli Bush, Evelyn O'Neal, and Scott Rudin."
+"Thank you to my producers, Eli Bush, Evelyn O'Neill, and Scott Rudin."

 Greta continued, "Thank you to my beautiful cast.
 The goddesses, Saoirse Ronan and Laurie Metcalf are incredible.
 And Timothee and Lucas and Beanie and Odeya and I have eight seconds left."